stanleySimeon/awesomeBook/README.md

+![](https://img.shields.io/badge/Microverse-blueviolet)

 # AWESOME BOOK

-![](https://img.shields.io/badge/Microverse-blueviolet)

-Additional description about the project and its features.

-- In this project, we had build a basic website that allows users to add/remove books from a list. we achieved that by using JavaScript objects and arrays. we also make it dynamic by modifying the DOM and add basic events.
+>In this project, we had build a basic website that allows users to add/remove books from a list. we achieved that by using JavaScript objects and arrays. we also make it dynamic by modifying the DOM and add basic events.
 ## Built With

 - HTML
+- JavaScript
-- javaScript
+- CSS
-- Linters
+- Vscode

 ## Live Demo

 - [Live Demo Link](https://mstanley-me.github.io/awesomeBook/)

-## Getting Started

-To get a local copy up and running follow these simple example steps.

 👤 **Author I**
 - Stanley SIMEON